ZurekMartin/AP1VS/README.md

 - formated output in terminal

 ## Test_triangle
-Simple testing of function arguments from triangle
+Simple testing of functions arguments

 ### Functionality
 - test input arguments for each funtion from triangle